ChrisLambrou/RedGate.Time/README.md

-### RedGate.Time
+# RedGate.Time

-#### Introduction

 This .NET code library provides abstractions of some time-based facilities in the BCL.
-Specifically, it provides alternative access to DateTime.UtcNow, DateTimeOffset.UtcNow and Task.Delay().
+Specifically, it provides alternative access to DateTime.Now, DateTime.UtcNow and Task.Delay().